Total Pageviews

 I keep repeating the follow post to myself over and over again.

-you can take, He may make you bend but you
+"God will not give you more than you can take, He may make you bend but you

 won't brake........"

-Group One Crew, HE SAID
+Group One Crew, HE SAID. ll

 I called several repair places and called emergency numbers.
 I had one man return our call only not to care.